mono789/drools_rules/README.md

 # Drools Rules Application Guide

 ## Overview
 This guide will help you run and use the Drools Rules application effectively.
 Follow these steps to get started.
+This application is for a banking study service for credit granting, which will determine whether a client can receive a loan and the interest rate of the granted loan, provided that certain established conditions are met.

 ## Prerequisites
 - Java JDK 8 or higher